 Self-Inflicted Hell: The town of Silent Hill itself, in this game more so than the others in the series.
 Angela really doesn't deserve the torment she goes through, but her belief that she deserves it brings it upon her anyway.

 Sequel Difficulty Drop: A minor example.
-The enemies are a bit more managable in this game, due to the lack of any flyers or lungers.
+The enemies are a bit more manageable in this game, due to the lack of any flyers or lungers.
 Supplies are still plentiful as well.

 Sheathe Your Sword: In your first encounter with Pyramid Head, you win by avoiding him and not attacking until he goes away.
 You can also drive him off if you shoot him enough times, which not only slows him down, bit it makes the invisible counter go down faster.